markhj/opengl-msat/docs/window/window.md

 Note: Resizing the window does **not** require regenerating the window.

-Resizing does not work in full screen mode.
-But new size will be saved, for when/if you leave full screen mode.
+Resizing has no effect in full screen mode.
+But the new size will be saved, for when/if you return to windowed mode, and _then_ it will apply.

 ## Full screen
 To switch to (or out of) full screen mode, simply use ``Window::setFullScreenMode``.